ED CARE GUIDE

 Are generic ED pills safe?

-FDA-approved generic ED medications from licensed US pharmacies are safe.
+generic medication ED medications from licensed US pharmacies are safe.
 The risk comes from counterfeit or unregulated sources — particularly online pharmacies operating without proper licensing.
 Always obtain medications through a licensed provider and US-licensed pharmacy.

 Why does the brand version sometimes seem to work better?